dwightjack/vue-types/packages/docs/guide/validators.md

 ```
 </CodeExample>

-**Note**: this signature will validate the prop at compile-time only.
+**Note**: This signature will validate the prop only at compile-time.
 For
 runtime validation use [`arrayOf`](#arrayof)

 :::

 ::: tip
-[Vue prop validation](https://vuejs.org/v2/guide/components-props.html#Prop-Validation) requires Array props to provide default value as a factory function. `array().def()` accepts both factory functions and arrays.
+[Vue prop validation](https://vuejs.org/v2/guide/components-props.html#Prop-Validation) requires Array props to provide the default value as a factory function. `array().def()` accepts both factory functions and arrays.
 In the latter case, VueTypes will convert the value to a factory function for you.
 :::

 ### bool